 Required supplies: internet device with mic & camera; a brief handout (available in July) will outline further necessary preparations

-Suggested skill level: from beginners to experienced writers & performing artists
+Suggested skill level: writers & performing artists from emerging to experienced

 Seats available: 7